 1) Suitable length

-Unless the specific school states otherwise, both types of admission essay should be between 1-2 pages (single-space pages in 12 point font).
+Unless the specific school states otherwise, both types of admission essays should be between 1-2 pages (single-space pages in 12-point font).
 Some schools will provide a word limit.
 In those cases, you should strictly adhere to the requirement.
 In other cases, you may be given free rein.
 Brevity is key.
 While you may be tempted to write a four-page monologue that gives extensive details of your suitability for the program, this approach is typically ineffective and will not maintain the reader’s attention.

 Bear in mind that admissions committees receive thousands of applications for every place on a given program.
 They appreciate concise, well-written essays that focus on your uniqueness.
 Think of it as an elevator pitch.
 You only have a couple of minutes to persuade the reader that you will bring value to the program.
 Make every word count.